dominic248/dominic248/README.md

 [![HitCount](http://hits.dwyl.com/dms24081999/dms24081999.svg)](http://hits.dwyl.com/dms24081999/dms24081999)

-Software Engineer who loves to transform ideas into reality using code.
+Software Engineer who loves to transform ideas into reality using code ☕ -> 👨🏻‍💻 ->💻.

 I'm a Tech enthusiastic person and a self-taught programmer from 2015.